-Student progress is assessed three times per year at least.
-A Progress Report is sent to parents twice a year for Years 11-13, and three times a year for Years 7-10, indicating current progress and highlighting any issues.
+Student progress is assessed at least three times per year.
+A Progress Report is sent to parents twice a year for Years 7-11 and Year 13, and three times a year for Year 12, indicating current progress and highlighting any issues.
 There is also an annual Parent Consultation Evening (PCE) for each year group.
 A system of House Points and rewards operates for outstanding work and service and there are the usual sanctions for poor behaviour or effort.